Alumni Award for Excellence in Undergraduate Academic Advising

 Individuals whose primary role at the institution is the direct delivery of advising services to undergraduate students.
 Nominees must spend at least 50% of their time on direct delivery of advising to students and have at least 3 years (calendar years) of experience in direct delivery of advising to students.

-The Advising Awards Committee evaluates on the evidence of qualities and practices that distinguish the nominee as an outstanding academic advisor or faculty advisor including:
+The Advising Awards Committee evaluates on the evidence of qualities and practices that distinguish the nominee as an outstanding academic advisor including:

 - Strong interpersonal skills